1 Helpful / 0 Not

 - As it is, anyone rating this course above average (meaning the five 3.0 ratings) needs to travel outside Salisbury to play disc golf.
 No way can someone try to convince others that this course is above average.

 - I played the original layout once in 2011.
-Now, I've played the entire 18-hole layout in 2014.
-Barring something unexpected, this was my one and only visit to the course.
+Now, I played the entire 18-hole layout in 2014.
+Barring something unexpected, this will be my one and only visit to the course.

 Pros: Good Discatcher baskets.
 The holes across the road aren't all terrible.
 Tee signs tell you hole # and distance but that's it.
 Um, plenty of bocce ball courts?